ndonkoHenri/ndonkoHenri/README.md

 - Hi!
 Hallo!
 Servus!
-I’m @ndonkoHenri 🙂 - a Problem solver and active Opensource Contributor.
+I’m @ndonkoHenri 🙂
+- I actively contribute to Opensource and like solving problems...
 - Part of the [Flet](https://github.com/flet-dev/flet) core developers/maintainers team.
 - I write articles on [Medium](https://ndonkohenri.medium.com/) and make videos on [Youtube](https://youtube.com/@ndonkoHenri).
+Checkout my accounts, enjoy the content, like, follow, subscribe!
-- Discord Username = _"the_ethical_boy"_
+- Want to get in touch with me?
+My Discord username is _"the_ethical_boy"_

 **Here are some of my stats:**